aikon78/wp-codespace/README.md

 - You can install plugins and themes through the WordPress admin interface
 - Changes to files are automatically reflected on your site

+### Git Workflow

+This environment includes enhanced Git functionality:

+1. **Automatic Git Sync Check**: When you start your Codespace, it automatically checks for updates from GitHub
+   - If updates are found, you'll be prompted to either replace your local code or keep your changes
+   - This ensures you're always working with the latest code from your repository

+2. **Save to Github Button**: Easily commit and push your changes
+   - Click the "Save to Github" button in the status bar
+   - Enter your submission comments when prompted
+   - Your changes will be committed and pushed to GitHub
+   - If a push fails, you'll have the option to force push (use with caution)

+3. **Git Configuration**: Git is automatically configured with:
+   - Default branch set to main
+   - Pull configured to merge (not rebase)
+   - User credentials set based on GitHub user information

 ### Troubleshooting

 If you encounter any issues: